eduardolat/nocodbgo/README.md

 > [!WARNING]
 > This client is not yet stable and the API signature may change in the future
-> until it reaches version 1.0.0 so be careful when upgrading.
-Howeever, the API
+> until it reaches version 1.0.0, so be careful when upgrading.
+However, the API
 > signature should not change too much.

 ## Installation